401(k) Retirement Plans

-Under current tax law, you may contribute $19,500.
-Thereafter, the limit will increase in increments of $500 for cost-of-living increases.
+Under current tax law, you may contribute $22,500.
 Any previous contributions and your participation in other retirement plans may also affect your contribution limit.
 Of course, you must satisfy the plan’s eligibility requirements before you can defer.
 Certain non-discrimination rules may further limit deferral in some circumstances.

 Can I make catch-up contributions?

 Current IRS guidelines allow an individual who will attain age 50 within the calendar year to make an additional pretax catch-up contribution if allowed by your plan provisions.
 The additional catch-up amount is $7,500.

 How are my contributions made?

 Once you have met your plan’s age and service requirements, your contributions are automatically deducted from your paycheck.
 Simply submit an enrollment form indicating a deferral percentage to your employer and your contributions will be deducted and added directly to your 401(k) retirement plan.
 Your plan may limit when deferrals may begin or how often they can be adjusted.